A quick list of my favorite thrift store finds for those who love to shop in second-hand stores as much as I do!

 Because sometimes, you just don’t need a full set!
 Single chairs can fill up a corner, hold a plant or a stack of books.
 I don’t want to start hoarding chairs, but if they’re well-made or an interesting shape, I’ll always stop and check them out.

 I have a dream that someday I will find the perfect antique quilt to hang in our home.
 I have the perfect wall hang it on!
-Handmade quilts, even second hand ones, can be really pricey, but I’m always on the hunt!
+Handmade quilts, even second-hand ones, can be really pricey, but I’m always on the hunt!

-It’s really not difficult to save money when your stocking up your craft supply stash.
+It’s really not difficult to save money when you’re stocking up your craft supply stash.
 Every major craft store puts out new coupons weekly, and you can find a few quality things at the dollar store.
 But it can be really worth your time to check out what your local thrift stores have, especially if you’re not looking for something specific.
-I’m always scooping up skein of beautiful yarn for future projects or old wreaths that I can deconstruct just to save their grapevine wreath form.
+I’m always scooping up skeins of beautiful yarn for future projects or old wreaths that I can deconstruct just to save their grapevine wreath form.

 I will admit that I have a minor basket problem.
 I’ve got a pretty good collection going right now so I don’t even know what I could use another one for.
 But if I spy what looks like a sturdy basket from across the store, you can bet I’m going to make a beeline over.

 I’ve had some really fantastic finds over the years, and sometimes it is really hard to say no to a bargain.
 But one of the first rules of thrift shopping is that something isn’t a great deal just because it doesn’t cost much.
 If you’re not going to use it or if it’s just going to take up space, don’t buy it even if it’s almost free!
 That’s why this list is really helpful to me.
-If I have a basic idea of what I actually need / want, I don’t feel pressured to purchase something I can’t use.
+If I have a basic idea of what I actually need/want, I don’t feel pressured to purchase something I can’t use.

 Do you have something you’re always on the lookout for at thrift stores?